About Alison

 Photo credit: Laura Kirkpatrick

-Alison Granucci is a poet, writer, naturalist, and photographer living in the Hudson Valley.
+Alison Granucci is a Pushcart-nominated poet, writer, naturalist, and photographer living in the Hudson Valley.
 In 2005, she founded Blue Flower Arts, a literary speaker’s agency—the first in this country to represent poets—and for fifteen years represented some of the most acclaimed contemporary writers.
-Upon retiring in 2020, she began, for the first time, to write poetry herself.
+Upon retiring in 2020, she began, at the age of 62, to write poetry herself.

 When not writing, she spends much of her time tending her woodland garden, an unending source of inspiration.
 A member of The Garden Club of America and retired Master Gardener, Alison offers her presentation The Wonder of Woodland Wildflowers: or Starting a Woodland Garden by Accident, illustrated with her photographs and poems, to other garden enthusiasts.

 Previously a presenter of literary events, Alison curated the Spoken Word series at The Guthrie Center (Arlo Guthrie’s Church of Alice’s Restaurant fame) in the Berkshires.
-There she coproduced a conference in 2006, Resilience of the Human Spirit: An International Gathering of Poets, and later coproduced the award-winning documentary of the same name.
-Alison originated the weeklong Celebration of Poetry Conference at Omega Institute in the Hudson Valley, and the Blue Flower Arts Writing Conference in Florida in collaboration with the Atlantic Center for the Arts.
+There she coproduced a conference in 2006, Resilience of the Human Spirit: An International Gathering of Poets, and later coproduced the award-winning documentary of the same name with filmmaker Katja Esson.
+Alison originated the weeklong Celebration of Poetry Conference at Omega Institute in the Hudson Valley, and the Blue Flower Arts Writing Conference in collaboration with the Atlantic Center for the Arts in Florida.